xanni99/T1A2_Portfolio/README.md

 ### Decision Making Process of Resume

-Again, the goal of the resume page was to be professional, simplistic and ultimately easy to read and find desired information.
+Again, the goal of the resume page was to be professional, simplistic and ultimately, easy to read and find desired information.
 The resume page has the nav bar, a header, a link to a PDF document, work experience section including a title, a sub-heading and a description, a call to action banner and the footer.

-It can be seen that I styled the header and PDF link, differently to how it was presented in the initial wireframe.
-Initially, it was positioned to the left of the  document to be inline with the 'year' of eavh of the work experience components.
+It can be seen that I styled the header and PDF link differently to how it was presented in the initial wireframe.
+Initially, it was positioned to the left of the  document to be inline with the 'year' of each of the work experience components.
 However, in order to keep consistency across the entire webpage I decided to center it.
-Additionally, this aided in the responsive design of the page as when it is viewed on a phone, the header would no longer be in line as the  work experience components become stacked.
+Additionally, this aided in the responsive design of the page as when it is viewed on a phone, the header would no longer be in line, as the work experience components become stacked.
 I decided to add a direct link to my resume under the header as it is a more formal and extensive version of the information being presented below.
 It is styled so that it will open in a new tab  so that it can be downloaded if desired and doesn't disrupt the viewer from seeinging the rest of my portfolio.

 For the work experience components, I wanted to make  the 'year' a feature by styling it to have quite a high font weight.
 By doing this, it added to a clear design and some differentiation between the content being provided without having to use colours.
 Additionally I added some font weight to the title of each job description so that it could clearly be identified.
 Additionally, I styled the container of each work experience sention to have a bottom-border so that there is a clear identification between each work experience section.

 I decided to add a call to action of a 'lets chat' banner in order to let the viewer know that I am interested in communicating with them.
 By  having it at the bottom of my work experience content and above my professional links provided in the footer it will hopefully convince the employer to consider reaching out.

-### Components Used

-### Page Styling

-### Responsive Design

 ## Blog